stennity8/sinatra-restaurant-buckeklist-app/Restaurant Bucket List Wireframe.md

   - Users will be able to see **ALL** reviews
   - Users will be able to see, edit, delete all of their reviews
   - Users will be able to add Restaurants to their BucketList after viewing other user reviews
+      - Users will first add restaurants to their BucketList.
+Once they have added them to the bucket list they can review them.
   - User's restaurants on their Bucket List will be removed once they write a review

 ## User